flutter/website/src/docs/codelabs/explicit-animations.md

   starting and ending values divided by the total number of frames.

 The following example contains one way to implement these updates to the bouncing ball example.
-Run the example to the see the difference that these updates make to your animation:
+Run the example to see the difference that these updates make to your animation:

 ### Example: bouncing ball (starter code 3)